ansible/ecosystem-documentation/docs/getting_started_ee/build_execution_environment.md

 Run the `ansible-navigator` command, type `:images` in the TUI, and then choose `postgresql_ee`.

 Proceed to [Running your EE](run_execution_environment.md) and test the EE you just built.

+## See also

+* [Running a local container registry for Execution Environments](https://forum.ansible.com/t/running-a-local-container-registry-for-execution-environments/206) in the Ansible community forum explains how to set up a local registry for your Execution Environment images.